BrayanZ/pernixbot/COMMANDS.md

 ## Look of disapproval

 lod `user` - gives back the character for the look of disapproval, optionally @name

+## Lunch

+Again, open a direct chat with the bot and type `lunch`, he'll know what to do.

 ## Urban Dictionary